 Friday, Feb.
 16 - This tour is full

 Wednesday, Feb.
 21 - This tour is full

 Friday, Feb.
 23 - This tour is full

 Pre-registration is required and each tour is limited to the first 15 people to sign up.

 Walking Tour Overview

-Each tour is approximately 90 minutes and will begin at Taylor Street Park, 416 N. Taylor St., proceed south to East Spring Street, west to North White Street, north to East Juniper Avenue and east back to Taylor Street Park.
+Each tour is approximately 90 minutes and will begin at Taylor Street Park, 416 N. Taylor St., proceed west along East Juniper Avenue, south on North White Street, east on East Spring Street, and north on North Taylor Street back to Taylor Street Park.